jolegrand10/decofig/ReadMe.md

 - None.
 Modifies points only.
 ## About this branch
-Branch is named "master"
+Branch is named "master".

 The option in this branch is
 - to `__repr__` a figure in a way that reflects properly the current figure but not the actual instantiations that led to this result.
-- to `deepcopy` the starting figure in the decoration process so that the decoration process does not alter the original figure.
-The original figure survives unchanged and may be safely reused.
+- to `deepcopy` the original figure so that the decoration process does not alter its starting point.
+It remains unchanged and may be safely reused.